 And what was fascinating there is she had just got done saying to Donald Trump two days earlier, keep America white again.

-But Pelosi has lost any and all control of her party, and I'm not sure how this is all going to work out and end.
+And I'm not sure how this is all going to work out and end.

-Now, the way they have the rules set up in the House, they've kind of designed it that they can't change speakers midway, but that that's according to the rules.
+Now, the way they have the rules set up in the House, they've kind of designed it that they can't change speakers midway, but that's according to the rules.

-And she's now she's done everything she can do to call out Alexandria Ocasio-Cortez.
+And she's now, she's done everything she can do to call out Alexandria Ocasio-Cortez.

-Talk to me, talk directly to my face.
+Talk directly to my face.

-Don't don't go out there and tweet it.
+Don't go out there and tweet it.

-But if you if you want to take, you know, who's winning this fight in terms of the radical liberal base, which is a big part of the Democratic Party, which is why all of these 2020 candidates have bought into some insane version of radical tax increases,
+But if you want to take, you know, who's winning this fight in terms of the radical liberal base, which is a big part of the Democratic Party, which is why all of these 2020 candidates have bought into some insane version of radical tax increases,

 Why have they locked into that?

-Because they've determined and probably a lot of it is based on polling of the Democratic base that will determine the nominee.
+Because they've determined, and probably a lot of it is based on polling of the Democratic base that will determine the nominee.

-But you know, they have what's called this net roots nation, which is like a progressive gathering that attracts thousands of people every year.
+But, you know, they have what's called this Net Roots Nation, which is like a progressive gathering that attracts thousands of people every year.

-He ran Daily Costs.
+He ran Daily Cost.

 I assume he probably does.

-He was the founder of the Daily Cost years ago, and uh referring to a group of conservative House Democrats, for some reason she's singling out these four for a special brand of conflict, and it doesn't make any sense.
+For some reason, she's singling out these four for a special brand of conflict, and it doesn't make any sense.

-But they're angry at what they're doing.
+They're angry at what they're doing.

 And they're the ones that have been most outspoken about Joe Biden, most outspoken about Nancy Pelosi.

-And they're the ones that have pushed the hardest, this radical Green New Deal, which everything is free, and we're going to get rid of gas and oil in 10 years and the combustion engine, and at some point, planes and cows, and I don't know how we're going to travel.
+And they're the ones that have pushed the hardest this radical Green New Deal, which everything is free, and we're going to get rid of gas and oil in 10 years, and the combustion engine, and at some point, planes and cows.

-I don't know how an economy that is based its its lifeblood is based on oil and gas.
+I don't know how an economy that is based its lifeblood is based on oil and gas.

 How does that ever survive?